mrnorman/awflCloud/README.md

 ## Note that this is a work in progress

 A stratified, non-hydrostatic, fully compressible 3-D Cartesian grid cloud model dynamical core using [A]DER [W]ENO [F]inite-Vo[L]ume (AWFL) Numerics.
 The numerical scheme is designed to perform well on accelerators by performing significant amounts of local work in between DRAM memory accesses.
-It is written in C++ using the Kokkos library to accelerate the computations on a variety of hardware backends.
+It is written in C++ using the [YAKL](github.com/mrnorman/YAKL) portability library to accelerate the computations on a variety of hardware backends.

 Some attributes of the numerical scheme:
 * __ADER__: ADER time stepping using Differential Transforms for single-step, single-stage high-order time stepping